Positivity of Schur forms for strongly decomposably positive vector bundles: Abstract

 \section{Abstract}

-In this paper, we define two types of strongly decomposable positivity, which are the generalizations of (dual) Nakano positivity, and are stronger than the decomposable positivity introduced by S. Finski.
-We give the criteria of strongly decomposable positivity of type I and type II, and show that the Schur forms of a strongly decomposably positive vector bundle of type I are weakly positive, the Schur forms of a strongly decomposably positive vector bundle of type II are positive.
+In this paper, we define two types of strongly decomposable positivity, which serve as generalizations of (dual) Nakano positivity and are stronger than the decomposable positivity introduced by S. Finski.
+We provide the criteria for strongly decomposable positivity of type I and type II and prove that the Schur forms of a strongly decomposable positive vector bundle of type I are weakly positive, while the Schur forms of a strongly decomposable positive vector bundle of type II are positive.
 These answer a question of Griffiths affirmatively for strongly decomposably positive vector bundles.
-As a result, we can give an algebraic proof of the positivity of Schur forms for (dual) Nakano positive vector bundles, which S. Finski first proved.
+Consequently, we present an algebraic proof of the positivity of Schur forms for (dual) Nakano positive vector bundles, which was initially proven by S. Finski.

 \subjclass[2020]{32Q10, 32L10, 53C65} \keywords{Schur forms, positivity, weak positivity, strongly decomposable positivity, (dual) Nakano positivity}